-Sometimes we just add it to a stew, make bruschettas or add it to pizzas.
-We also use pesto as a sandwiches’ spread to instantly boost its flavor instead of using mayonnaise.
+Sometimes we add it to a stew, make bruschettas or add it to pizzas.
+We also use pesto as a sandwich spread to boost its flavor instantly instead of mayonnaise.

 There are many kinds of pesto: Pesto Alla Genovese is the traditional one and consists of seven ingredients, according to il Consorzio del Pesto Genovese (the Academy of Pesto).